blcuicall/GEC-Reading-List/README.md

 *  V. H. QuanMarcello, Marcello Federico, Mauro Cettolo.
 2005.
 [Integrated n-best re-ranking for spoken language translation](https://www.researchgate.net/publication/221483809_Integrated_n-best_re-ranking_for_spoken_language_translation). in Proceedings of the 9th European Conference on Speech Communication and Technology, Lisbon, Portugal, September 4-8, 2005
 *  Yen-Lu Chow and Richard Schwartz.
 1989.
 [The n-best algorithm: An efficient procedure for finding top n sentence hypotheses](https://www.aclweb.org/anthology/H89-2027.pdf). in Proceedings of the workshop on Speech and Natural Language.
 Association for Computational Linguistics, 1989, pp.199–202.

-## Spell Checking

-*  Liu, Shulin et al. 2021.
-[PLOME: Pre-Training with Misspelled Knowledge for Chinese Spelling Correction](https://aclanthology.org/2021.acl-long.233.pdf).
-In *Proceedings of the 59th Annual Meeting of the Association for Computational Linguistics and the 11th International Joint Conference on Natural Language Processing (Volume 1: Long Papers)*, Association for Computational Linguistics, 2991–3000.
-*  Huang, Li et al. 2021.
-[PHMOSpell: Phonological and Morphological Knowledge Guided Chinese Spelling Check](https://aclanthology.org/2021.acl-long.464.pdf).
-In *Proceedings of the 59th Annual Meeting of the Association for Computational Linguistics and the 11th International Joint Conference on Natural Language Processing (Volume 1: Long Papers)*, Association for Computational Linguistics, 5958–67.
-*  Wang, Baoxin et al. 2021.
-[Dynamic Connected Networks for Chinese Spelling Check](https://aclanthology.org/2021.findings-acl.216.pdf).
-In *Findings of the Association for Computational Linguistics: ACL-IJCNLP 2021*, Association for Computational Linguistics, 2437–46.
-*  Zhang, Ruiqing et al. 2021.
-[Correcting Chinese Spelling Errors with Phonetic Pre-Training](https://aclanthology.org/2021.findings-acl.198.pdf).
-In *Findings of the Association for Computational Linguistics: ACL-IJCNLP 2021*, Association for Computational Linguistics, 2250–61.
-*  Leng, Yichong et al. 2021.
-[FastCorrect: Fast Error Correction with Edit Alignment for Automatic Speech Recognition](https://arxiv.org/abs/2105.03842). *arXiv:2105.03842*.
-*  Xu, Heng-Da et al. 2021.
-[Read, Listen, and See: Leveraging Multimodal Information Helps Chinese Spell Checking](https://aclanthology.org/2021.findings-acl.64.pdf).
-In *Findings of the Association for Computational Linguistics: ACL-IJCNLP 2021*, Association for Computational Linguistics, 716–28.
-*  Zheng, Liying et al. 2021.
-[An Alignment-Agnostic Model for Chinese Text Error Correction](https://aclanthology.org/2021.findings-emnlp.30.pdf).
-In *Findings of the Association for Computational Linguistics: EMNLP 2021*, Association for Computational Linguistics, 321–26.
-*  Shaohua Zhang, Haoran Huang, Jicong Liu, Hang Li.
-2020.
-[Spelling Error Correction with Soft Masked BERT](https://www.aclweb.org/anthology/2020.acl-main.82.pdf).
-In Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics.
-*  Xingyi Cheng, Weidi Xu, Kunlong Chen, Shaohua Jiang, Feng Wang, Taifeng Wang, Wei Chu, Yuan Qi.
-2020.
-[SpellGCN: Incorporating Phonological and Visual Similarities into Language Models for Chinese Spelling Check](https://www.aclweb.org/anthology/2020.acl-main.81.pdf).
-In Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics.
-*  Dingmin Wang, Yi Tay, Li Zhong.
-2019.
-[Confusionset-guided Pointer Networks for Chinese Spelling Check](https://www.aclweb.org/anthology/P19-1578.pdf).
-In Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics.
-*  Yuzhong Hong, Xianguo Yu, Neng He, Nan Liu, Junhui Liu.
-2019.
-FASPell: [A Fast, Adaptable, Simple, Powerful Chinese Spell Checker Based On DAE-Decoder Paradigm](https://www.aclweb.org/anthology/D19-5522.pdf).
-In Proceedings of the 5th Workshop on Noisy User-generated Text (W-NUT 2019).
-*  Dingmin Wang, Yan Song, Jing Li, Jialong Han, Haisong Zhang.
-2018.
-[A Hybrid Approach to Automatic Corpus Generation for Chinese Spelling Check](https://www.aclweb.org/anthology/D18-1273.pdf).
-In Proceedings of the 2018 Conference on Empirical Methods in Natural Language Processing.

 ## BEA2019 Competition

 *  Yoav Kantor, Yoav Katz, Leshem Choshen, Edo Cohen-Karlik, Naftali Liberman, Assaf Toledo, Amir Menczel, and Noam Slonim.
 2019.
 [Learning to combine Grammatical Error Corrections](https://arxiv.org/pdf/1906.03897.pdf).
 In Proceedings of the 14th Workshop on Innovative Use of NLP for Building Educational Applications.
 Association for Computational Linguistics. （combining, bea-sota）